Year in Review - 2012

 CZM's mission is to balance the impact of human activities with the protection of coastal and marine resources through planning, public involvement, education, research, and sound resource management.
 To achieve these goals, as well as to meet the needs of municipal officials, property owners, educators, and others in the coastal community, CZM maintains a range of programs.
 The accomplishments for each CZM program area are listed below.

 - Massachusetts Ocean Management Plan Implementation - In 2012, CZM continued to lead implementation of the landmark Massachusetts Ocean Management Plan with efforts focused on coordinated project review, advancing elements of plan administration, and addressing data/science priorities.
-In June and August, Secretary Sullivan issued Massachusetts Environmental Policy Act (MEPA) office certificates for a co-located fiber optic and electric cable project between Falmouth and Tisbury.
+In June and August, the Secretary of Energy and Environmental Affairs issued Massachusetts Environmental Policy Act (MEPA) office certificates for a co-located fiber optic and electric cable project between Falmouth and Tisbury.
 The MEPA filings for the project were based on thorough work done by the proponent team to map and characterize the seafloor and benthic habitat of the project site.
 Informed by review and comment by CZM, the Massachusetts Department of Environmental Protection (MassDEP), and the Division of Marine Fisheries (MarineFisheries) on the Environmental Impact Report and Notice of Project Change, the Secretary's certificates confirmed that the project proposed by Comcast Cable and NStar Electric Company met the siting standards of the plan.
 While the proponents are currently seeking approvals on required state, regional, and local permits, the extensive resource characterization work and project coordination will result in a more efficient and expedient review and authorization processes.
 In terms of plan administration, a draft set of implementing regulations—developed with input and guidance from an advisory group consisting of a broad cross-section of stakeholders and interests—was reviewed and endorsed by the Ocean Advisory Commission.
 The draft regulations are undergoing final administrative review and approval to be followed by formal issuance and rulemaking with a public comment and public hearing process.
 CZM has also continued with progress on addressing the priorities of the plan's Science Framework, including further characterization of marine habitat and ground-truthing of seafloor maps, incorporation of data from complex oceanographic models, and development of new spatial data on recreational boating in the region.
 (See the summaries for each of these highlights below.)

 - Northeast Regional Ocean Council - The Northeast Regional Ocean Council (NROC) is a state and federal partnership that provides a voluntary forum for New England states and federal partners to coordinate and collaborate on regional approaches to support balanced uses and conservation of the Northeast region's ocean and coastal resources.
 CZM Director Bruce Carlisle is a NROC council member and currently serves as state co-chair alongside federal co-chair Robert LaBelle of the Department of Interior's Bureau of Ocean Energy Management.
 2012 was a busy year for NROC as it engaged in strategic assessment and planning efforts for its goals and priorities, terms of operation, committee structure, and communications.
 Coming out of that process, NROC affirmed that its current focus is on three issue areas—Ocean and Coastal Ecosystem Health, Coastal Hazards Resilience, and Ocean Planning—and for each issue area, NROC maintains a standing committee that defines and implements specific actions.
 In addition to the development of new work plans for each committee, other accomplishments in 2012 included: